WATCH MY EXCLUSIVE INTERVIEW: FREE

 I'm the author of two books.
 Dark Side of the Mind is an account of my experiences working with criminal minds — what I've learned, what has stayed with me, what the work has cost.
 What Lies Buried goes further: a deeper investigation into the psychology of violence and the social conditions that produce it.
 My third book is in progress.

-You may know me from the Discovery/Really series Faking It: Tears of a Crime, where I analyse the behaviour of people in police interviews — real cases, real suspects, real questions about what we reveal when we think we're hiding.
+You may know me from the Warner Bros/ Discovery series Faking It: Tears of a Crime, where I analyse the behaviour of people in police interviews — real cases, real suspects, real questions about what we reveal when we think we're hiding.

 The Profiler is different from anything I've done before.
 It's longer-form, more personal, more willing to sit with the uncomfortable questions.
 It's the kind of show I've wanted to make for years.